Mahm0ud-end/ReferenceMaker/README.md

 1. Download the compiled executable from releases
 2. Place the `.env` file in the same directory as the executable
 3. Run the executable directly
+> **Note:** The compiled executable currently available is only compatible with Mac M1 (Apple Silicon) devices.
+However, you can package your own executable for other platforms using PyInstaller.

 ## 🔧 Building Executable